 In the case of the National Library, which received attention in the international press, my informants were less certain, but knew that "many" books were still there.
-According to C.K., the man who worked there from July 1979 to February 1980, about 40% of the original book collections remained.
+166 According to C.K., the man who worked there from July 1979 to February 1980, about 40 percent of the original book collections remained.
 He had been hired simply by offering himself for employment, and with two other former teachers and a Vietnamese adviser formed the administrative staff of the library.
-The library organization plan in 1979 was to centralize all surviving collections in the National Library premises, and the Buddhist Institute materials, as well as the remains of former private book stores, had already been moved.
-167

-C.K. was very unfriendly to the PRK and as in other such cases his stories provided certain interesting revelations.
-For example, he complained that the Vietnamese library expert would only allow them to display magazines from the socialist countries, not from the 'free world.'
-When I asked what 'free world' magazines were available in 1979, he said they were part of the libraries' old collections.
-"Hadn't they all been destroyed by Pol Pot?"
-"No, only about 40%."
+The library organization plan in 1979 was to centralize all surviving collections in the National Library premises, and the Buddhist Institute materials, as well as the remains of former private book stores, had already been moved there.
+167 provided certain interesting revelations.
+For example, he complained that the Vietnamese library expert would only allow them to display magazines from the socialist countries, not from the "free world."
+When I asked what "free world" magazines were available in 1979, he said they were part of the libraries' old collections.
+"Had not they all been destroyed by Pol Pot?"
+"No, only about 40 percent."